kjeshang/NespressoMetropolisTrainingMatrixSummarization/README.md

 * Objective &ndash; This is a summary that is very short in length, and is included in the event that a longer summary that is selected is sufficient in terms of detail and length.
 * Images &ndash; This is due to some textual content in the reference text being in an image format.
 Thus, the textual content was not retrieved during the "Data Extraction" phase of the project.

 A common aspect of constructing the final summary documents was to manually edit the generated summaries as not all of the text is accurate in terms of readability, conciseness, and grammar.
 There are some instances where sentences are cutoff and the gaps must be filled.
+The summaries were edited within markdown files using Microsoft Visual Studio Code, and then exported to PDF documents once editing was completed.